 If you press on a tiny red dot or cluster of tiny red dots on your child’s skin that is smaller than your typical bruise and doesn’t blanch or turn white, then it’s most likely a broken blood vessel.
 “If you notice broken blood vessels in multiple spots around the body in the context of lots of bruising, you should see a doctor,” says Dr. Dixon.
 “It could indicate a clotting issue, such as low platelets.”
 Other indicators of possible clotting issues may be nose bleeding and fatigue accompanied with lots of bruising, as well as bruising in unusual places (think: the middle of the abdomen or cheeks as opposed to areas that typically get bumped such as elbows and knees).

 While bruises no doubt hurt, if the pain seems out of the ordinary, it might be a clue that there is an underlying injury.
 “For example, if your child gets a bruise on the knee and can’t walk because it hurts so bad, you should see a doctor,” says Dr. Dixon.
-If a little one who can’t yet communicate well gets big bump to the head or eye area, you might also want to seek a medical professional’s opinion just to be sure it’s not something more serious, such as a concussion.
+If a little one who can’t yet communicate well gets a big bump to the head or eye area, you might also want to seek a medical professional’s opinion just to be sure it’s not something more serious, such as a concussion.